ibm-cloud-docs/powervs-vpc/deploy-powervs-workspace.md

 To deploy the Power Virtual Server with VPC landing zone through the IBM Cloud console:

-1. Go to the IBM Cloud catalog and search for 'Power Virtual Server with VPC landing zone'.
+1. Go to the [IBM Cloud catalog](https://cloud.ibm.com){: external} and search for 'Power Virtual Server with VPC landing zone'.
 Click the tile.
 1. Select the latest version.
 1. Select **Create a new architecture** for a new deployment or **Extend Power Virtual Server with VPC landing zone** to extend existing deployment with new PowerVS workspace
 1. Select the **PowerVS Workspace** variation.